nilahnair/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Person_SoftBio_Identification/readme.md

   F: Female
   M: Male

+Similarly, we created an attribute representation with the recording protocol of the PAMAP2, as shown below.

 PAMAP2 Recording Protocol:

 | Subject | Gender | Age | Height | Weight | Resting HR | Max HR | Dom.
 Hand |